-Applicants may request any amount of funding up to a maximum of \$500,000 in total funding over a maximum of 36 months.
-Budget requests for funding will vary depending on the project, and it is anticipated that the majority of projects and projects addressing only one audience (professional or public) will request significantly less than the maximum.
+Applicants may request any amount of funding up to a maximum of \$300,000 in total funding over a maximum of 36 months.
+Budget requests for funding will vary depending on the project, and it is anticipated that the majority of projects will request significantly less than the maximum.
+No quota is set for funding by individual mechanism.

 Grant funds may be used to pay for salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
-Equipment requests (\$5,000 and above) will receive a case-by-case evaluation and be carefully scrutinized.
-Requests for funds to support construction, renovation, or any other infrastructure needs are not appropriate for this mechanism, nor are requests to support lobbying or to attend out-of-state professional meetings.
+Equipment requests (\$5,000 and above) will receive a case by case evaluation and be carefully scrutinized.
+Requests for funds to support construction, renovation, or any other infrastructure needs are not appropriate for this mechanism, nor are requests to support lobbying or to attend out-of-State professional meetings.
 Grantees may request funds for travel for two project staff to attend CPRIT's annual conference.

-The budget should be proportional to the number of individuals (public and/or professionals) receiving programs and services, and a significant proportion of funds is expected to be used for program delivery as opposed to program development.
-In addition, CPRIT seeks to fill gaps in funding rather than replace existing resources or provide support for projects where funds are readily available from other sources.
+The budget should be proportional to the number of individuals receiving programs and services, and a significant proportion of funds is expected to be used for program delivery as opposed to program development.
+In addition, CPRIT seeks to fill gaps in funding rather than replace existing funding, supplant funds that would normally be expended by the applicant's organization, or make up for funding reductions from other sources.
+CPRIT does not provide support for projects when funds are readily available from other sources.
 Furthermore, CPRIT funds may not be used for any costs under this award that should be billed to any other funding source.